blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

     .\procdump64.exe -ma -accepteula lsass.exe lsass.dmp
     ```

-  - **Location:**
+  - **Prefetch Files:**
-    The `ConsoleHost_history.txt` file was found at `C:\Users\Craig\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadLine\`, providing a direct record of the attacker's actions.
+    The execution of `procdump64.exe` was confirmed by Prefetch files, indicating that the tool was run on `17/08/2019` at `6:00:34 AM`.
+This corroborates the timeline established from the command history.

+  - **USN Journal Entries and Other Artifacts:**
+    USN Journal entries confirm the creation of `procdump64.exe` at `5:59:54 AM`, followed by actions suggesting the creation and subsequent access of `lsass.zip`, a file likely containing the compressed memory dump (`lsass.dmp`).

   - **Impact:**
     - **Credential Theft:**
-      The `lsass.dmp` file would likely contain plaintext passwords, NTLM hashes, and Kerberos tickets, enabling the attacker to impersonate users and access additional systems within the network.
+      The `lsass.dmp` file likely contained plaintext passwords, NTLM hashes, and Kerberos tickets, enabling the attacker to impersonate users and access additional systems within the network.
     - **Further Compromise:**
       With these credentials, the attacker could perform lateral movement, escalate privileges, or exfiltrate additional data.

 - **Investigation Outcome:**
   - Despite analyzing network traffic using Wireshark and searching for potential exfiltration activity, no conclusive evidence was found that `lsass.dmp` was transmitted over the network.
-The absence of data exfiltration evidence suggests that either the exfiltration did not occur via standard network channels, or alternative methods were used that were not captured during the investigation.
+This absence of data exfiltration evidence suggests that either the exfiltration did not occur via standard network channels or alternative methods were used that were not captured during the investigation.

 ---